Debt.com » News » 3 Affordable Financial Safeguards to Protect Your Health and Income

 2. Health insurance

 While having emergency savings is critical, it probably wouldn’t be enough to pay for ongoing medical care in the event of a severe injury or illness.
 Even a quick trip to the emergency room could set you back thousands of dollars.
+Not only that, but a survey of ER patients by the New England Health Institute found that 56% of all ER visits were avoidable.
 That’s why health insurance exists.

 If your employer offers coverage through a group health plan, that’s usually the most affordable option.
 But what if you’re like Jennifer’s husband who’s about to become self-employed?